RedCrafter07/notes-plus/README.md

 ## What was your motivation?

-Apart from being sick that most software not only asks you to pay a subscription but also limits is functionality if you don't pay, I wanted to improve the note taking experience on Windows.
-While there is great note taking software available, many of the ones I tried were paid and didn't fit my expectations in one way or another, which is why I started a journey of making a simple, intuitive yet powerful software for note taking.
+Apart from being fed up with the fact that most software asks you to pay a subscription, but also limits its functionality if you don't pay, I wanted to improve the note-taking experience on Windows.
+While there is great note-taking software available, many of the ones I tried were paid for and didn't meet my expectations.
+In one way or another.
+That's why I embarked on a journey to create a simple, intuitive yet powerful note-taking software.

 ## Features